BillStorms/ToDoList/README.md

 # ToDoList
-I'll be creating a todo list using various coding languages
+I'll be creating a todo list using MVC